unik-name/help-unikname/docs/3-unikname-connect/integration-technology/discourse/README.md

 <brand name="UNC"/> can be easily integrated with Discourse with a simple plugin.

-<brand name="UNC"/> has been designed to work with open-source frameworks compatible with the OAuth authorization standard protocol.
-The famous open-source [Discourse forum solution](https://www.discourse.org), respectful of user privacy, is one of these frameworks.
+<brand name="UNC"/> has been designed to work with open-source solutions compatible with the OAuth/OpenID Connect authorization standard protocol.
+The famous open-source [Discourse forum solution](https://www.discourse.org), respectful of user privacy, is one of them.

 :::tip Example
 Our discussion Forum website has been built with Discourse.